 I won’t lie, it was crowded, but there was something different.
 The crowd was calm.
 Never in all my years of visiting the Disneyland Resort have I experienced such a polite and relaxed crowd.
 Instead of having 9 out of every 10 people tripping over my legs and feet as they rushed to the next attraction or ride, I only had 1, yes just 1 person trip over me during our visit.
 The only explanation that my family and I could come up with is that knowing they had all day and night, people didn’t feel the need to rush.
 I know we didn’t feel like we needed to hurry.
 Or maybe it was because adults were allowed to be in costume.
 I saw some of the most awesome costumes, everything from Geppetto to Alice in Wonderland.
 It turned out to be one of the most enjoyable visits to Disneyland EVER!
 The longest we had to wait for a ride on the Disneyland side was 45 minutes.
 Our longest wait over at California Adventure was 90 minutes and that is because we decided that we wanted to take the extra time by not going through the single rider line like we normally do and enjoy the Radiator Spring’s Racers together for once.

-We shut off our doorbell the moment we arrived home, we were ready to sleep the day away.
+We shut off our doorbell the moment we arrived home; we were ready to sleep the day away.
 Thankfully it didn’t take me more than a day to get back to my normal sleep schedule.
-Overall I must say that the 24 hour party was the best visit I have ever had.
-My family and I have decided that we will be attending the 24 hour party every year.
-The only thing we will do differently is that even though we are only a 40 minute drive to the park, we would rather stay at a hotel for this event so we can just crash into bed once we are done.
+Overall, the 24-hour party was the best visit I have ever had.
+My family and I have decided that we would attend another should they do it again.
+The only thing we will do differently is that even though we are only a 40-minute drive to the park, we would rather stay at a hotel for this event so we can just crash into bed once we are done.

 The Disabled Diva